wikimedia/operations-puppet/modules/druid/README.md

 and included.

 First, you must ensure that the druid user exists on your Hadoop NameNodes, and that druid HDFS directories are created.
-The `druid::cdh::hadoop::setup` class does this.
+The `druid::cdh::hadoop::user` class does this.
 Include this class on your Hadoop NameNodes.
 It will not install the druid package, but it will ensure that a druid systemuser exists.

+If you are using HDFS for deep storage, you must also declare a HDFS deep storage directory.
+You should do this on one of your NameNodes with the `druid::cdh::hadoop::deep_storage` define.

 Druid must then be configured to use the CDH provided Hadoop Client dependencies.
 This is done by setting $use_cdh = true on the main druid class.